udayvir-singh/pass-menu/README.md

 $ cd pass-menu

-# To install pass-menu for current user:
+# To install pass-menu for the current user:
 $ make install

 # To install pass-menu globally for all users: